 Nadi International Airport (IATA Code NAN) is the main airport and serves much of the South Pacific Islands.
 The airport is on the west side of Viti Levu, Fiji’s main island, about 10km (6 miles) from Nadi city.

-However, it is 192km (119 miles) from Fiji’s capital, Suva.
+It is 192km (119 miles) from Fiji’s capital, Suva.
 Nadi became the main airport for Fiji due to its drier west coast location.
 With the development of tropical resorts in the neighbouring Mamanuca Islands and upscale Denaru Island, Nadi become the hub of Fiji’s tourism.

 In 2016, Nadi Airport handled just under 2 million passengers, of which 97% were international visitors and 85% were tourists.
 Most passengers are from New Zealand, Australia and Asia with limited flights to Europe and the USA.
 The terminal can be busy with long queues at times.